FileEditor97/Nohi-bot-server-status/README.md

 			"server_url" : "", -server's URL like discord link or website, clickable on server's custom name "server_color" : "#00FF00", -color which will be used on embed and graph, hex color

-			"playerlist_experimental" : true, -experimental, new view for playerlist "steam_connect_button" : true, -connect button below
+			"steam_connect_button" : true, -connect button below
 			"minimal" : false, -without sertain elements
 			"server_enable_playerlist" : true, -player list